 Mobile compatibility testing

-This type of compatibility testing includes two sub-types:
+This type of compatibility testing includes three sub-types:

-Since the websites are accesses via browsers, this type of testing verifies how websites interact with browsers and how the interface is displayed on devices with different screen sizes.
+Since the websites are accessed via browsers, this type of testing verifies how websites interact with browsers and how the interface is displayed on devices with different screen sizes.

 This type of testing includes more aspects of interaction.
 The operation of a mobile application depends on the version of the operating system, its configuration and settings, hardware features of the device, and the screen size.
 Therefore, it is very important to conduct manual testing on real devices that can cover all of the above factors.